Michalovce: Early history

 The city of present-day Michalovce along with the adjacent lowlands was settled in from the Palaeolithic era.
 Archaeologists have found prehistoric Homo sapiens skeletons in the region, as well as numerous objects and vestiges by the foot of the Vihorlat mountains, dating from the Neolithic.
 During the Late Bronze Age, which meant the period of processing bronze as the main metal, the surrounding area was an important cultural and trading center within the Carpathian Basin and, together with the area of the southern Tisa River Basin, played an important part forging relations with areas outside of the Carpathians.
 The history of Michalovce was significantly influenced by presence of Celtic tribes, starting from the Gallic expansions in the 4th century BC, and later by the Romans.

-Slovak historians claim that Slavs arrived in the area in the fifth century, first being a part of the empire of the Avars.
-Although there is no evidence, Slovak historians claim that the area was part of the Great Moravian empire in the ninth century.
-It is probably unlikely.
 The town of Michalovce is the place where the legendary Prince Laborec died and was buried according to legends.
-From the tenth century onwards, the region was part of Hungary.
-However, when the Magyar tribes arrived in the late 800s, the entire region was sparsely populated and there were few actual settlements.
-Much of Slovak history is based on conjecture, legends and nationalism.

 After the Ottoman conquest in south central Hungary in the sixteenth century, Hungary was divided, and present-day Michalovce became part of the Eastern Hungarian Kingdom, and later Royal Hungary.
 The town grew significantly in the eighteenth and nineteenth centuries.
 Since the Austrian-Hungarian Ausgleich of 1867, it achieved the status of a large community, and shortly afterward became the seat of one of the districts of Zemplén County.